thegetty/artistryinbronze/content/large-scale-bronzes/4-palagia.md

 weight: 104
 ---

-The fine bronze portrait head of a man wearing a *kausia* ([figs. 4.1–3](#4.1)) which was on display in the exhibitions *Power and Pathos* in Florence, Los Angeles, and Washington, D.C., and *Pergamon and the Hellenistic Kingdoms of the Ancient World* at the Metropolitan Museum of Art in New York, is one of four over-life-size bronze statues of the Hellenistic period that were recovered from the sea near Kalymnos.[^1] Another colossal bronze is a female portrait statue of very fine quality, dating from the late third century BC.[^2] A third monumental bronze from the same area is the cuirassed torso of a horseman,[^3] while a fourth is an even larger headless horseman,[^4] which may or may not belong together with the *kausia* head.
+The fine bronze portrait head of a man wearing a *kausia* ([figs. 4.1–3](#4.1)), which was on display in the exhibitions *Power and Pathos* in Florence, Los Angeles, and Washington, DC, and *Pergamon and the Hellenistic Kingdoms of the Ancient World* at the Metropolitan Museum of Art in New York, is one of four over-life-size bronze statues of the Hellenistic period that were recovered from the sea near Kalymnos.[^1] Another colossal bronze is a female portrait statue of very fine quality, dating from the late third century BC.[^2] A third monumental bronze from the same area is the cuirassed torso of a horseman,[^3] while a fourth is an even larger headless horseman,[^4] which may or may not belong together with the *kausia* head.
 It is sometimes assumed that this bronze head belonged to an equestrian statue, but this is by no means established.

 {{< q-figure-group id="4.1, 4.2, 4.3" grid="3" grid-align="top" >}}

 All four statues could conceivably come from the same shipwreck, but we do not have a verified excavation context.
 The works were recovered by fishermen, who specified different findspots for each before turning them over to the Greek government.
 No shipwrecks have been located so far and the bronzes are not yet fully published, even though two of them were found in the previous century: the female statue was found in 1994, the head with a *kausia* in 1997, the cuirassed torso in 2006, and the headless horseman in 2009.[^5] There is little doubt that all four statues are portraits.
 Their high quality and monumental size suggest that they are portraits of rulers or high officials of the Hellenistic period.
 In 2013 I published an article tentatively identifying the female portrait statue from the sea off Kalymnos with the Ptolemaic queen Arsinoë III, who reigned in the late third century BC, by comparison with the bronze head of Arsinoë in Mantua, which was also included in the exhibition *Power and Pathos*.[^6] I associated the statue with the island of Kos, where several portraits of the queen are attested and where a ruler cult of the Ptolemies was located.
 Kos is very close to Pserimos, where the bronze female allegedly came to light.

 The bronze head wearing a *kausia* (see [figs. 4.1–3](#4.1)) is slightly over life-size.
 It was created by an outstanding sculptor and is one of the finest bronzes to have come down to us from antiquity.
 He has a long, oval face, large ears, short hair, sideburns and a short beard.
 He wears a distinctive hat of mushroom shape, slightly pointed, ending in a sweatband around the scalp.
 It seems to imitate a leather cap, judging by its sharp edges, with a woolen sweatband.
-A similar hat is represented on the weapons frieze of the propylon of the sanctuary of Athena at Pergamon ([fig. 4.4](#4.4)), which dates from the reign of Eumenes II, probably from the 180s BC,[^7] The same hat is worn by Seleukos II on his bronze coins minted at Susa in 228 BC.[^8] Two Bactrian kings are also portrayed wearing this type of hat: Antimachos I on his coin portraits from around the first quarter of the second century BC ([fig. 4.5](#4.5));[^9] and Demetrios II on a clay seal from Seleukeia on the Tigris from the last quarter of the same century.[^10] Their hat may be interpreted as a version of the *kausia*, the Macedonian hat for elite men.[^11]
+A similar hat is represented on the weapons frieze of the propylon of the sanctuary of Athena at Pergamon ([fig. 4.4](#4.4)), which dates from the reign of Eumenes II, probably from the 180s BC,[^7] The same hat is worn by Seleukos II on his bronze coins minted at Susa in 228 BC.[^8] Two Bactrian kings are also portrayed wearing this type of hat: Antimachos I on his coin portraits from around the first quarter of the second century BC ([fig. 4.5](#4.5));[^9] and Demetrios II on a clay seal from Seleukeia on the Tigris from the last quarter of the same century.[^10] Their hats may be interpreted as a version of the *kausia*, the Macedonian hat for elite men.[^11]

 {{< q-figure id="4.4" class="float-right" >}}